-In Search Strategies Students Need to Know you will learn why informational searches are the hardest types of Internet searches for students to conduct.
-You will learn how to help students break-down complex search topics into manageable pieces then put the whole picture together.
+In this live webinar you will learn why informational searches are the hardest types of Internet searches for students to conduct.
+You will learn how to help students break-down complex search topics into manageable pieces and then put the whole picture together.
 You’ll learn how to help your students save students tons of time by thinking before searching.
 And you’ll learn how to develop instructional search challenge activities to use with students of any age.

 In this webinar you will learn:

 - How to help students look beyond Google when they search.

 - Why some great resources, like Vimeo, rarely appear at the top of a Google Search.

 - The types of searches that give students the most trouble and why they are so difficult.

 - How to get students beyond the first pages of Google results.

 - Why search isn’t just typing or speaking into a search engine.

 - How to develop engaging search lessons for students of all ages.